kqteThompson/summre_glozz/README.md

 1. Pull new files from FTP

-2. Start the docker container
+2. Start the docker container (add -d only if you want to run in detached mode)

-        docker-compose up
+        docker-compose up -d

 3. Remember to save work periodically while annotating in Glozz

-4. Quit Glozz (`Control D` or `docker-compose down`) and then safeguard your changes, e.g. to the FTP (to be discussed further)
+4. `Control C` to quit Glozz (or `docker-compose down` if in detached mode) and then safeguard your changes, e.g. to the FTP (to be discussed further)

    **Note only the .aa files need to be saved**